MetaArivu/ddd-examples/README.md

 - Make sure transaction and data consistency are maintained and can be monitored.
 - Consider whether the anti-corruption layer needs to handle all communication between different subsystems, or just a subset of features.
 - If the anti-corruption layer is part of an application migration strategy, consider whether it will be permanent, or will be retired after all legacy functionality has been migrated.

+[Order Example](https://github.com/MetaArivu/DDDExamples/tree/master/order_ddd_example) focus on some of the key aspects of DDD such as.
+Aggregate, Entities, Value Object, Repository